1Ridwan/ECS/README.md

 This project was designed to challenge my understanding of how different AWS resources communicate through networking, and how security best principles tie into this.

 I have outlined below the main lessons from this project that have been affirmed through my debugging sessions:
-- **NAT gateway required for private subnets to reach internet** my ECS tasks were unable to retrieve the container image from my ECR repo because there was no NAT GW for the ECS tasks to reach the ECR pubic url.
-(Note: VPC endpoints can be used instead of NAT GW)
+- **NAT gateway required for private subnets to reach internet:** my ECS tasks were unable to retrieve the container image from my ECR repo because there was no NAT GW for the ECS tasks to reach the ECR pubic url.
+(Note: VPC endpoints can be used instead of NAT GW).
-- **ALB target group requires port of the container** ALB target group failed health checks because the port used for the health check wasn't the same as the container port.
+- **ALB target group requires port of the container:** ALB target group failed health checks because the port used for the health check wasn't the same as the container port.
-- **Need correct working directory in pipeline** terraform pipelines failed because after checking out the code I didn't move into the terraform directory where my terraform provider block and code existed.
+- **Need correct working directory in pipeline:** terraform pipelines failed because after checking out the code I didn't move into the terraform directory where my terraform configuration existed.
-- **ECS agent needs IAM role** ECS tasks unable to retrieve image from ECR due to no permissions applied
+- **ECS agent needs IAM role:** ECS tasks unable to retrieve image from ECR due to no permissions applied

 ## License